particle-iot/docs/src/content/guide/tools-and-features/ifttt.md

 ### Before you build with Particle + IFTTT

 **Firmware is key**: IFTTT will pull directly from the firmware that is currently flashed to your devices.
 It will only show functions,variables,etc from firmware that is currently flashed to one of your devices.
-That means that if, for example, you're trying to use the "Monitor a Function" Trigger you'll need to have flashed firmware to your board that includes spark.function().
+That means that if, for example, you're trying to use the "Monitor a Function" Trigger you'll need to have flashed firmware to your board that includes Particle.function().

 **But what if I want to try this without writing firmware?** We recommend starting with the Monitor a Device Status Trigger.
 You can use this Trigger with the firmware that came with your device.